provenance-io/provenance/docs/state-sync.md

 ## What is State sync?

-The Provenance 1.10.0 release comes with Tenderming Core 0.34 which includes support for state sync.
+The Provenance 1.10.0+ release comes with Tendermint Core 0.34 which includes support for state sync.
 State sync allows a new node to join a network by fetching a snapshot of the application state at a recent height vs. fetching and replaying all historical blocks (which can take days).
 This can reduce the time needed to sync with the network down to minutes.

 <!-- TOC -->
 - [What is State sync?](#what-is-state-sync)